 - The coelom is enterocoelic as in pogonophores

-- The coelom when first formed is divided into three antero-posterior parts, the protocoel, mesocoel and metacoel in Balanoglossus and axocoel, hydrocoel and somatocoel in echinoderms.
-The hydrocoel opens to exterior by pore as the protocoel and mesocoel do in Balanoglossus.
-The proboscis pore of Balanoglossus is compared with waterpore.
+- The coelom when first formed is divided into three anteroposterior parts, the protocoel, mesocoel, and metacoel in Balanoglossus and axocoel, hydrocoel and somatocoel in echinoderms.
+The hydrocoel opens to the exterior by pore as the protocoel and mesocoel do in Balanoglossus.
+The proboscis pore of Balanoglossus is compared with the water pore.

 - The heart vesicle of Balanoglossus is compared with the madreporic vesicle of echinoderm larvae.
 These structures are closely related to excretory structures, the glomerulus in Balanoglossus, and the axial gland in echinoderms.

-- The alimentary canal is divided into three parts, oesophagus, stomach, and intestine.
+- The alimentary canal is divided into three parts, the esophagus, stomach, and intestine.

 - The resemblance in ciliated bands of these larval forms is regarded as a superficial character.

-Affinities with Chordata: William Bateson was the first to advocate chordate affinities of Enteropneusta and include them into Phylum Chordata.
-They were supposed to possess the notochord, the gill-slits, and the dorsal tubular nerve cord which are three unique characters of the chordates.
+Affinities with Chordata: William Bateson was the first to advocate chordate affinities of Enteropneusta and include them in Phylum Chordata.
+They were supposed to possess the notochord, the gill slits, and the dorsal tubular nerve cord which are three unique characteristics of the chordates.

 Important objective questions related to Balanoglossus: